viengiaan/Single-Shot-HDR-Imaging-with-Multi-Scale-CNN/README.md

 # Single-Shot-HDR-Imaging-with-MSCNN

-We provide MatCaffe and PyTorch versions and data for our paper:
+We provide MatCaffe and PyTorch versions and data for our paper.

-An Gia Vien and Chul Lee, “Single-shot high dynamic range imaging via multiscale convolutional neural network,” accepted for publication in IEEE Access, May 2021.

 # Prerequisites:
 + Python 3.xxx